wallaby-rails/wallaby-rails/docs/README.md

     end
     ```

-2. otherwise, fall back to generic `Wallaby::ResourcesController`
+2. Otherwise, use the generic `Wallaby::ResourcesController`

-`Wallaby::ResourcesRouter` looks up action from the following places:
+`Wallaby::ResourcesRouter` looks up the action from the following places:
 - route option `defaults`
 - request parameter `action`

-In this example, action name is `show`, which has been defined in the route option `defaults`.
+In this example, the action name is `show`, which has been defined in the route option `defaults`.

-Since we have defined controller `Management::OrderItemController`, the request will then be dispatched to `Management::OrderItemController#show`.
+Since we have defined a controller `Management::OrderItemController`, the request will then be dispatched to `Management::OrderItemController#show`.

 ## Controller

-Once controller receives the request, it will go through authentication and authorization to ensure that user has access to the resource.
-If it passes, it will then continue to execute the action using service object.
+Once the controller receives the request, it checks both authentication and authorization to ensure that the user has access to the resource.
+If they do, it will execute the action using the service object.

 > NOTE: supported resourceful actions are `index`,`new`, `create`,`show`,`edit`,`update` and `destroy`.

-Once action is executed, it will then pass on variable `collection` for `index` or `resource` for `new`, `show` and `edit` respectively.
+Once the action is executed, it will then pass the variable `collection` to `index` or `resource` for `new`, `show` and `edit` respectively.

-One special thing that controller does is to set up the prefixes for `ViewPaths` so that later on Rails could look up partials using the following rules:
+One additional thing that controller does is set up the prefixes for `ViewPaths`.
+This allows Rails to look up partials, which it does using the following rules:

 1. check `/admin/order/items/index` first (pattern `:wallaby_mount_path/:resource_name/:action_name`)
 2. check `/admin/order/items` (pattern `:wallaby_mount_path/:resource_name`)